csc-training/hip-programming/docs/07-multi-gpu.md

 - there are various options to write a multi-GPU program
 - use `hipSetDevice()` to select the device, and the subsequent HIP calls operate on that device
-- ooften best to use one GPU per process, and let MPI handle data transfers between GPUs
+- often best to use one GPU per process, and let MPI handle data transfers between GPUs
 - GPU-aware MPI is required when passing device pointers to MPI

      * Using host pointers does not require any GPU awareness